Education Research Training Grant

 An applicant for the Education Research Training Grant must:

-1. Be a member of SAEM in good standing at application deadline and during the entire award period.
+- Be a "trainee" or "faculty" member of SAEM in good standing at application deadline and during the entire award period.

-2. Have an advanced/doctoral or terminal educational degree (e.g., MD, DO, PhD, PharmD, DSc or equivalent).
+- Have an advanced/doctoral or terminal educational degree (e.g., MD, DO, PhD, DSc, or equivalent).

-4. Be an early career researcher, defined as completing initial residency training within eight (8) years of the start of the award period.
-SAEMF will consider requests for exceptions to this requirement for various reasons, including but not limited to medical concerns, disability, and active-duty military service.
-Each of these requests is reviewed on a case by case basis, and must be made prior to the application deadline.
+- Be an early stage investigator as defined as completing initial residency training within eight (8) years of the start of the award period for physician applicants; non-physician applicants within eight (8) years of terminal research degree (PhD or equivalent).
+SAEMF will consider requests for exceptions to this requirement for various reasons, including but not limited to change in career focus, medical concerns, disability, and active-duty military service.
+Each of these requests is reviewed on a case-by-case basis and must be made prior to the application deadline.
 SAEM will approve an automatic extension of one year for childbirth within the early career period.
 All extension requests must be made to grants@saem.org before the nomination deadline.
 Fellowship training does not affect the requirement for defining an early career researcher.

 Full Eligibility Criteria, Detailed Instructions, and Additional Information for SAEMF Grants can be found here.